 12/14/13 An electrically operated Dual Gate actuator kit was ordered and installed.
 At a later date, I fabricated a gate-stop using 1/4" steel plate; and fastened it to the concrete driveway using 3/8" strike-bolts.
 A striker, mounted to the lower frame of the master gate, will contact the gate-stop.
 The slave gate, which travels 4 second behind the master gate, will contact the master gate.
 After all alignment & adjustments were made, I removed the gates and loaded them onto my utility trailer.
 They were delivered to the paint shop to be sand-blasting, priming & painting.

 1/24/14 Picked up the gates last Monday.
-They received two coats of Epoxy Primmer; and two coats of Gloss Black.
+I applied two coats of Epoxy Primer; then two coats of Gloss Black.

 1/25/14 Gate is installed, adjusted and operation is tested.
 Next, is to build a gate-lock mount.